Skip to main content

 4. The Three Rivers village swimming holes (the local spot)

 Walk a quarter mile downriver from the village park, past the bridge.
 There are three or four natural pools in a stretch of about half a mile, separated by small rapids.
-The biggest is locally called the "Honey Hole" — a 12-foot-deep pool with a flat granite slab beach, tucked between two boulder formations.
+The biggest is locally called the "Honey Hole" — a deep pool with a flat granite slab beach, tucked between two boulder formations.

 This is where locals swim.
 It's never as busy as Slick Rock, the parking is free at the village park, and you can walk to dinner afterward.